-A program in Greek Language (ancient and modern) and Culture for high school students beginning September 15 and continuing throughout the year.
-Classes will meet on Thursday afternoons from 4-5:30pm.
+A program in Greek Language (ancient and modern) and Culture for high school students beginning Wednesday, November 28, 2018 and continuing throughout the year.
+Classes will meet on Thursday afternoons from 4:30 to 6:00pm.
 Instructors are Jesse Sawyer, M.A. in Classical Languages, teaching Ancient Greek, and Lia Triarchou, M.A. in Education, teaching Modern Greek.

 With 5th century Athens as our starting point, we will rapidly immerse ourselves in the language and culture of the ancient Greeks.
 As part of our introduction to the language, we will encounter poets, philosophers, and historical figures, whose works and contributions have left a lasting imprint on Western culture.
 While our primary focus will be on language study, we will also take time to delve into various aspects of Ancient Greek culture and civilization, including religion, history, mythology, art, and architecture.
 By the end of the course, students will not only have a basic understanding of Ancient Greek vocabulary and grammar, but also, and most importantly, an appreciation for why the study of ancient Greece and her language is as relevant to us today as it has ever been.
 No prior knowledge of Greek required.

 Texts: 2nd edition of the JACT Reading Greek textbook.
 You will need to obtain two volumes: Text & Vocabulary and Grammar & Exercises.
 Supplemental readings and materials will be provided by the instructor.

 For those with no prior knowledge.
 An introduction to the grammar, syntax, and vocabulary of ancient Greek, with selected readings from original texts.
 Our goal will be to encounter as much Greek as possible, as soon as possible, in order to build reading skills and gain an appreciation for the beauty of the Greek language.